Recreation ecology: Aquatic Systems

 Many recreational activities on aquatic systems have been examined such as power boating, water skiing, in-stream walking, and swimming.
 Even more pronounced than boating, skiing, walking, and swimming effects include the impacts of angling on ponds, lakes, and streams.
 Fishing pressures occurring on recreational-sized scales can exert an important influence on the population sizes, community interactions, and behavioral variation associated with fish and non-fish aquatic organisms.
 Scholars also take to brackish and marine ecosystems, like estuaries and coral reefs to assess how SCUBA diving, snorkeling, surfing, and boating influence local ecosystem qualities.
-An important case stems from the Olympic National Marine Sanctuary, located off the Pacific Washington (US) coast, which uncovers how consistent marine fishing limits the growth and development of many nekton species.
+An important case stems from the Olympic Coast National Marine Sanctuary, located off the Pacific Washington (US) coast, which uncovers how consistent marine fishing limits the growth and development of many nekton species.
 Ultimately, recreational overfishing called for markedly stronger regulations.

 These activities can cause physical disturbances to aquatic habitats through sound and movement, as well as subject these systems to an influx of nutrients, introduction of pathogens, and sedimentation.
 Although this section barely scratches the surface, water-based recreation throughout marine and freshwater systems effectively diffuses or spreads non-native and often invasive species into new water bodies.
 This impact often leads to insidious events, which might not outwardly manifest for years, although when it does, many system components will have likely been severely damaged.